Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

 The method emphasizes the importance of real analytic germs, and their necessity even in the study of complex geometry.

-In Chapters VII and VIII we determine several related homological invariants from $\gc$ (characteristic polynomials of horizontal/vertical monodromies, Jordan block structure, cf. below).
+In Chapters \ref{s:vh}--\ref{s:MHS} we determine several related homological invariants from $\gc$ (characteristic polynomials of horizontal/vertical monodromies, Jordan block structure, cf. below).
 In fact, we believe that $\gc$ contains even more information than what was exploited in \cite{eredeti} or here, which can be the subject of future research.

 On the other hand, finding the graphs $\gc$ can sometimes be a serious job.
-Therefore, we decided to provide examples for $\gc$ in abundance in order to help the reader to understand the present work, and support possible future research as well.
+Therefore, we decided to provide examples for $\gc$ in abundance in order to help the reader understand the present work better, and support possible future research as well.

-Different embedded resolutions might produce different graphs $\gc$, hence readers with more experience in resolutions might find even simpler graphs in some cases.
+As different embedded resolutions might produce different graphs $\gc$, readers with more experience in resolutions might find even simpler graphs in some cases.
 Each $\gc$ can equally be used for the theory worked out.

-The above presentation already suggests that the geometry of $\Phi$ near $\Delta_1$ is reflected in the topology of $\partial F$ as well.
+\bekezdes \ The above presentation already suggests that the geometry of $\Phi$ near the discriminant component $\Delta_1$ is reflected in the topology of $\partial F$ as well.
 Technically, this is described in the commuting actions of the horizontal and vertical monodromies on the fiber of $\Phi$.
-Similarly, one can consider the horizontal/vertical monodromies of the local transversal types of $\Sigma$.
+Similarly, one can consider the horizontal/vertical monodromies of the local transversal types of $\Sigma$, associated with $\Delta_1$.
 The determination of these two pairs of representations is an important task (independently of the identification of $\partial F$), and it is crucial in many constructions about non-isolated singularities.

-We wish to stress that our method provides (besides the result regarding $\partial F$) a uniform discussion of these monodromy representations, provides a clear procedure how one can determine them (with precise closed formulas for the corresponding characters or characteristic polynomials).
-Moreover, we determine even the Jordan block structures in those cases which are needed for the homology of $\partial F$ and its algebraic monodromy.
+We wish to stress that our method provides (besides the result regarding $\partial F$) a uniform discussion of these monodromy representations, and gives a clear procedure to determine the corresponding characters of the $\Z^2$--representations and the characteristic polynomials with precise closed formulae.
+This can be considered as the {\it generalization} to isolated complete intersection singularities {\it of A'Campo's formula} \cite{A'CMon,AC,AC2}, valid for hypersurface singularities.
+Moreover, we determine even the Jordan block structures in those characters which are needed for the homology of $\partial F$ and its algebraic monodromy.
+This is a generalization of results of Eisenbud--Neumann \cite{EN} regarding Jordan blocks of algebraic monodromies associated with 3--dimensional graph manifolds. \ix{monodromy!vertical} \ix{monodromy!horizontal}\ix{A'Campo's formula}\ix{Eisenbud--Neumann book}